fultonb/caesar_cipher/README.md

 This code will encode and decode text.

-I was deeply influenced by the book "Tiny Python Projects" by  Ken Youens-Clark (ISBN 9781617297519).[^1]  I used the examples and structure layed out by Ken Youens-Clark to create this command-line program.
+I was deeply influenced by the book "Tiny Python Projects" by  Ken Youens-Clark (ISBN 9781617297519).<a href="#note1" id="note1ref"><sup>1</sup></a>  I used the examples and structure layed out by Mr. Youens-Clark to create this command-line program.
 You can find his code on [Github](https://github.com/kyclark/tiny_python_projects "kyclark/tiny_python_projects") and download it using the following command:
 ```bash
 $ git clone https://github.com/kyclark/tiny_python_projects
 ```

-[^1]:Youens-Clark, K. (2020). *Tiny Python Projects.* Manning Publications.

 A [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher "From Wikipedia, the free encyclopedia") shifts a letter up or down the alphabet a certain number of places.
 The default for this code is a right-rotation of 3 letters.
 As an example, abc12 encodes to def45, making def45 decode to abc12.